 The Personalized Cancer Care Consortium (PCCC) is a clinical research group based at The University of Chicago.
-The PCCC includes a network of 5 academic and community-based cancer clinics and hospitals in Chicago Metro and Central Illinois.
+The PCCC includes a network of 6 academic and community-based cancer clinics and hospitals in the Chicago Metro area, Central Illinois and Northeast Indiana.

 The objectives of the PCCC are to seek out clinical trials and research studies best suited for conduct in a multi-institutional setting, with the goal of creating a broad scientific portfolio engaged in the study of cancer prevention, treatment and control, quality-of-life, survivorship and cancer biology.